 How to avoid them

-Before working with any influencer you have found by yourself, be sure to conduct a thorough investigation into their following, their engagement rates, and their growth rate.
-All these things can help you to determine whether they’re going to be a worthwhile investment for your business or not.
+Before working with any influencer you find, conduct a thorough audit of their accounts.
+This includes follower counts, engagement rates, and their growth rate.
+All these things can help you to determine whether working with a particular influencer will be a worthwhile investment for your business or not.

-This, of course, takes a lot of time and effort on your side though, as there is a lot of data you will need to comb through, and not all of it is easily available.
-If you don’t want to pour a large portion of your time into this step, you might be better off working with a dedicated platform.
+This, takes time and effort.
+There's a lot of data you will need to comb through, and not all of it is easily available.
+If you don’t want to pour a large portion of your time into this step, you might be better off working with a dedicated platform like TheShelf.com.

 Use a dedicated platform